This article covers:

 What Are Ohio's Leave Laws?

-- Family Military Leave – Ohio law grants the parent, spouse, or legal custodian of a uniformed services member the option to take up to 10 days or 80 hours of unpaid family military leave when the family member is called to active duty, injured, or hospitalized during deployment.
+- Family Military Leave: Ohio’s Military Family Leave Act allows employees who are the parent, spouse, or legal custodian of a uniformed services member to take up to 10 days or 80 hours of unpaid leave when the family member is called to active duty extending 30 days, or is injured or hospitalized during deployment.
 To qualify for this leave, the employee must provide written notice, meet certain length-of-service and hours-worked requirements, and exhaust all other available leave options except for sick or disability leave.
 Upon returning from this leave, the employee is entitled to all benefits that were in place prior to the family medical leave.

-- Leave for Victims of Crime – In Ohio, employees who have experienced domestic violence can take time off work to attend various court proceedings related to their case, such as criminal case court preparations, grand jury appearances or criminal proceedings where they have been subpoenaed to testify.
-However, during the absence, the employer may withhold pay unless the criminal proceedings were a result of injuries suffered at work.
+- Leave for Victims of Crime: In Ohio, employees who are crime victims or are related to a crime victim can take time off work to attend various court proceedings related to their case, such as criminal case court preparations, grand jury appearances or criminal proceedings where they have been subpoenaed to testify.

 What Public Holidays Are Observed in Ohio?